Antenatal care Perth

 - 10-14 weeks

-Your initial antenatal appointment with Dr Anna Holmes.
+Your initial antenatal appointment with the obstetrician.
 The timing depends on any early testing that is relevant for you, and on the screening options that you may have had.
-We will try to have the relevant scans organised on the day of your initial appointment with Anna.
+We will try to have the relevant scans organised on the day of your initial appointment with Anna or Rhys.
 It means that you then don’t need to take as much time off work, so you can cover your scan and your appointment with one trip to the hospital.

 - 16-17 weeks